VisActor/VTable/docs/assets/guide/en/gantt/introduction.md

    4. Interaction Configuration: You can set whether task bars are resizable and movable through the `resizable` and `moveable` configuration items.
    5. Interaction Style: You can set the style of task bars when hovering and when selected through the `hoverBarStyle` and `selectedBarStyle` configuration item.

+3. Dependency Line `dependency`

+   1. Dependencies: Through the links configuration item, you can set dependencies between tasks.
+   2. Link line style: You can set the link line style, including color, width, dashed line style, etc., through the linkLineStyle configuration item.
+   3. Link creation: Through the linkCreatable configuration item, you can set whether to allow the creation of link lines.
+   4. The operation style of the association line creation process: Through the linkSelectedLineStyle linkCreatingPointStyle linkCreatingLineStyle configuration items, you can set the style of the association line selection process, including color, width, dashed line style, etc.

-3. Date Header Configuration `timelineHeader`
+4. Date Header Configuration `timelineHeader`
    1. Custom Rendering: You can customize the rendering of date headers through the `customLayout` configuration item.
    2. Style Configuration: You can set the text style of the header, including font size, color, alignment, etc., through the `style` configuration item.
-4. Time Scale Configuration `timelineHeader.scales`
+5. Time Scale Configuration `timelineHeader.scales`
    1. Row Height and Time Unit: You can set the row height and time unit (such as day, week, month, etc.) of the time scale through the `rowHeight` and `unit` configuration items.
    2. Step Length and Week Start Day: You can set the step length of the time scale and the start day of the week through the `step` and `startOfWeek` configuration items.
    3. Date Formatting: You can customize the display format of dates through the `format` configuration item.
-5. Grid Line Configuration `grid`
+6. Grid Line Configuration `grid`
    1. Style Configuration: You can set the color, width, dashed style, etc., of grid lines through the `verticalLine` and `horizontalLine` configuration items.
    2. Background Color: You can set the background color of grid lines through the `backgroundColor` configuration item.
-6. Task List Table Configuration `taskListTable` (Configuration of the task information list ListTable on the left, refer to [Configuration](../../option/Gantt#taskListTable))
+7. Task List Table Configuration `taskListTable` (Configuration of the task information list ListTable on the left, refer to [Configuration](../../option/Gantt#taskListTable))
    1. Overall Width of the Table on the Left: You can set the overall width of the task list table through the `tableWidth` configuration item.
    2. Column Information: You can define the column information and width of each column of the task information table through `columns`.
    3. Style Configuration: You can set the style of the header and body through the `theme.headerStyle` and `theme.bodyStyle` configuration items.
    4. Width Limit: You can set the minimum and maximum width of the task list through the `minTableWidth` and `maxTableWidth` configuration items.
-7. Divider Line Configuration `frame`
+8. Divider Line Configuration `frame`
    1. Outer Frame Configuration: You can set the color, width, etc., of the outer frame through the `outerFrameStyle` configuration item.
    2. Divider Line Style Configuration: You can set the color, width, dashed style, etc., of divider lines through the `verticalSplitLine` and `horizontalSplitLine` configuration items.
    3. Dragging the Width of the Table on the Left: You can set whether the divider line is draggable through the `verticalSplitLineMoveable` configuration item.
 You can set the highlight line style when adjusting the column width through the `verticalSplitLineHighlight` configuration item.
-8. Marker Line Configuration `markLine`
+9. Marker Line Configuration `markLine`
    1. Date Configuration: You can set the date of the marker line through the `date` configuration item.
    2. Style Configuration: You can set the color, width, dashed style, etc., of the marker line through the `style` configuration item.
    3. Marker Line Position: You can set the position of the marker line through the `position` configuration item.